 Why Minor in Women's Studies?

-Women's studies is also an appropriate undergraduate degree for continued graduate training in the social sciences and humanities.
-The interdisciplinary nature of women's studies prepares students for graduate work in the social sciences and humanities and in education or library science fields, where inter-disciplinary connections are very important.
+Women's and gender studies is also an excellent undergraduate course of study for continued graduate training in the social sciences and humanities.
+The interdisciplinary nature of women's and gender studies prepares students for graduate work in the social sciences and humanities and in education or library science fields, where inter-disciplinary connections are very important.
+Our Women’s and Gender Studies minors have gone on to pursue graduate study in many disciplines, including English, History, Library Science, Museum Studies, Political Science, Social Work, Sociology, and Psychology.

-On the personal level, coursework in women's studies enhances the human potential of both women and men by questioning and redefining societal values.
-Our graduates are well prepared to raise the next generation with a better understanding of our diverse and multicultural world.
+On the personal level, coursework in women's and gender studies enhances the human potential of all people by questioning and redefining societal values.
+With a better understanding of our diverse and multicultural world, our graduates are well prepared to promote social justice in their homes, workplaces, and communities.

-A minor in Women's Studies consists of 15 semester hours; 6 hours of required courses and 9 hours of elective courses.
+A minor in Women's and Gender Studies consists of 15 semester hours; 6 hours of required courses and 9 hours of elective courses.

 Required Courses (6 hours)

-- WMS 400 Directed Research in Women’s Studies - 3 hrs.
+- WGS 400 Directed Research in Women’s and Gender Studies - 3 hrs.

 Electives (9 hours)